- Download our Moving to Hong Kong Guide (PDF)

 Cultural differences in Hong Kong

-There are many unspoken rules in Hong Kong, and it helps to recognise that new arrivals need to give themselves time to learn these things as they go.
-In particular, the way in which people manage the space around them is something that takes some getting used to.
+There are many unspoken rules in Hong Kong, and it helps to recognise that new arrivals must give themselves time to learn these things as they go.
+In particular, the way in which people manage personal space takes some getting used to.
 For example, Hong Kong locals may stand closer when in conversation than expats might expect.
-That said, they are generally a reserved people and this is not an invitation for bodily contact.
+That said, they are generally reserved people, and this is not an invitation for bodily contact.

 Socialising in Hong Kong